nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/Swate.md

 - `Protocol Column` (Protocol REF/Protocol Type), or an
 - `Output Column` (Sample Name/Raw Data File//Derived Data File, one per table).

 Combination of ISA (Characteristic, Parameter, Factor, Component) and a biological or technological ontology (e.g. temperature, strain, instrument model) gives the flexibility to display an ontology term, e.g. temperature, as a regular process parameter or as the factor your study is based on within your annotation table (Parameter [temperature] or Factor [temperature]).
-For more information on these building blocks, please check our [annotation principles](). <!-- update and link annotation principles -->
+For more information on these building blocks, please check our [annotation principles](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/tutorials/AnnotationPatterns.html#annotation-principles-swate-building-blocks).

 ![Building Blocks](../img/Swate_BuildingBlocks.jpg)